Jesus Saves Christmas, part 1: Saving us from Christmas karma

 That’s a much better reason to celebrate than fear of a lump of coal, isn’t it?

-This post is by Aaron Armstrong, an author, blogger and speaker based in London, Ontario, Canada.
 An earlier version of this post was first published on Aaron’s blog.